Genetic Analysis Testing – Everything you need to know

 - Patient-led: increasing patient choice, in terms of their genetic analysis testing options, is important in improving the quality of patient care.
 Giving rare disease patients some degree of control over their own health, and diagnosis, is also important in empowering patients, their families, and those responsible for their medical care.

-The genetic analysis testing process is changing- it is moving increasingly online, becoming more confident in technology-driven diagnostic tools, and is empowering patients at every stage of their diagnostic journey.
+The genetic analysis testing process is changing- it is moving increasingly online, becoming more accurate through technology-driven diagnostic tools, and it is empowering patients at every stage of their diagnostic journey.
 This means subsequent improvements in accuracy, accessibility, and diagnosis.